thytom/dwmbar/README.md

 		if they don't have one, use a default.
 	- Modules are called and bar is updated when a module finishes, but an internal bar clock updates the clock at a specific delay.
-* Don't call internet modules when offline
-	- Have modules state if they require an internet connection and ignore them if no connection exists.